Select Page

 • Invasive species education and eradication assistance

-Every year, the Orleans County Conservation District holds an Annual Plant Sale.
+Every year for the past 25 years, the Orleans County Conservation District holds an Annual Plant Sale.
 We offer a variety of bare-root plants for sale, including fruit trees, berry bushes, native trees, and a selection of native wetland plants and shrubs.
 Planting on your property can provide many benefits: tasty snacks for you, beauty to your land (even in the wetter spots!), shade, erosion control on lakeshores and riverbanks, habitat for wildlife and so much more!

 Lake restoration